rymo1354/gii_minimization/README.md

 # parameterization.py
 Parameterize R0 and B parameters using Pymatgen structure objects and user-supplied DFT energetics
 - GeneralBVParamOptimization: class which optimizes a single cation/anion bond valence parameters (R0 and B) based on the oxidation-state assigned structures provided
-- ParamOuterLoop: Manages the optimization of many different cation/anion bond valence parameters for a dataset of structures and DFT energies
+- GeneralBVParamOptimizationOuterLoop: Manages the optimization of many different cation/anion bond valence parameters for a dataset of structures and DFT energies

 # Dependencies
 Python packages: